DalyaSo/DalyaSo/README.md

 ## Hey there!
 I'm Dalya 👋
 I’m a data analyst with roots in sales, marketing, customer-centric service, and entrepreneurship.
-For over five years, I ran my own skincare business—and it was there I fell in love with the power of data.
-Whether I was tracking booking patterns or testing marketing campaigns, I was constantly turning numbers into strategies.
-That curiosity led me here, where I now focus on uncovering insights that drive better business decisions.
+For over five years, I ran my own skincare business, and it was there I fell in love with the power of data.
+Whether I was tracking booking patterns, optimizing operations, or testing marketing campaigns, I was constantly turning numbers into strategies.
+That curiosity led me to pursue analytics more intentionally, where I now focus on uncovering insights that drive better business decisions.

 In 2025, I joined the TripleTen Business Intelligence Analytics program, building on my Google Data Analytics Professional Certificate.
-Along the way, I’ve sharpened my skills in
+Along the way, I’ve sharpened my skills in:
 - Spreadsheets (Excel, Google Sheets)
 - SQL (Postgres, MySQL, BigQuery)
 - Data visualization (Tableau, Power BI)